thegiftedgirl/Over_The_Rainbow/README.md

 Future modifications:
 Would like to implement a cleaner Userface.
 Would like to implement a delete function.
-Would like to be create more data capabilities for the user to access.
+Would like to create more data capabilities for the user to access.